muratcan-yuksel/Cockroach-foot-nuclear-bomb/README.md

-This is TOP's rock-paper-scissors project create a function called "computerPlay" that which returns rock, paper, or scissors randomly.
+This is TOP's rock-paper-scissors project.
-Single round of game function: when the user puts an input:
+It's a game that asks the user to choose a move, assigns the computer to choose a random move, plays the game for 5 times and returns the winner.